And it’s easy to understand why.

 Carbon capture and storage is one of the few proven technologies that can deliver deep emissions reductions in industrial sectors

 Decarbonization is incredibly difficult in industrial sectors like power generation and manufacturing due to the massive amounts of energy required to keep facilities running.
-And all that energy adds up to more than 70% of all global energy-related emissions.
+And all that energy adds up to approximately around two-thirds of all energy-related CO2 emissions.
 Currently, CCS is one of the few proven technologies with the potential to decarbonize these sectors while also being cost-effective and scalable.